- OK, the contain of the further state of the project was leaked... But all tracks here have been taken untouched from older sequences and were supposed to receive a fresh new mix if 2Pac would have decided to finalize the project... so the best thing could be to give new fanmade/professional mixes/

 - R U Still Down Remix - R U Still Down feat.
 Natasha Walker

 95-09-13 DAT also includes When I Get Free (Intro), Hold On (Outro) and Bitchin' (Interlude).
-The two last have their vocals included in "Hold On, Be Strong" and in "Death Around The Corner" intro like it was released in Me Against The World.
-So this DAT was for sure waiting for a new mix, further than just "Hold On" and "Hell Razor"
+The two last have their vocals included in "Hold On Be Strong" and in "Death Around The Corner" released in Me Against The World.
+So this DAT was probably waiting for a new mix, way more than just "Hold On" and "Hell Razor", but maybe for all tracks.

 Track 2 from Stay True.